-Late last year, Sweden's chief prosecutor Ingrid Isgren travelled to the Ecuadorean embassy in London to question Mr Assange over the 2010 rape allegation.
+In 2016, Sweden's chief prosecutor Ingrid Isgren travelled to the Ecuadorean embassy in London to question Assange over the 2010 rape allegation.
 Prosecutors had already dropped their investigation into the sexual assault allegations after running out of time to question and bring charges against him.

-Following Sweden's recent decision to drop the investigation into Mr Assange, the European Arrest Warrant for Mr Assange no longer stands.
+Since Sweden dropped its investigation into Assange, the European Arrest Warrant for him no longer stands.